meaning-matters/NYT-Popular/README.md

 Articles and favorites are sorted first on date and then on main article title.

 Here's a list of remarks that are there due to time constraints.
-Well preparing this work for KLM already cost over 2 full days.
-One simple has to stop somewhere.
+One simply has to stop somewhere.
 In case you're missing certain aspects of app development you'd still like to see me do, please ask and I'll extend the app.

 ## Remarks

-- Type of a app is slightly different than requested.
-It does display my experience with many or all relevant techniques for this demo.
-I wanted to save time by reusing demo code I wrote only a few weeks ago.
-A lot was added: saving data in Core Data, parsing JSON using Swift 4 Codable, use of Swift 4 KVO, implementing favorites, adding delete functionality, adding iPad support (using split view), ...
+- App displays my experience with relevant techniques: saving data in Core Data, parsing JSON using Swift 4 Codable, use of Swift 4 KVO, both iPhone and iPad support (using split view), ...
-- Images are not saved on disk.
-Now that there's a Core Data database, the image cache could be re-implemented using Core Data.
 - Please be aware that it's a lot of code done in a short time.
 A number of things could be refactored a bit.
 - Basic error handling is in place: An error is shown at center screen if the list could not be loaded.
 - All kinds of extra's were at the back of my mind, but were not done simply for time reasons: Adding loading spinners on the images, ability to search articles in the list, ...